Yoline777/AidLearning/README.md

 	<img src="images/Screen5.jpg"  width="360" >
 </p>

+---

 ### Features
 ### 特点概述

 * You can coding on your phone anywhere, anytime.
 Every inch of fragmentation have been fully utilized.
 Your creativity can be instantly realized with a flash of inspiration.
 * PC is an alternative way to connect to Aidlearning, you can open the url:mobilephone'sip:8900/ in the pc to Editing codes files(python files storing in the AidLearnig ) in the pc when the mobile phone and the pc in the same network group.
+* Most popular deep learning framework have been integrated, such as caffe, tensorflow, mxnet and so on.
+* Totally free

+---

 ### Example